NathanTao/AndroidStudioTemplates/README.md

+# Important #
+	Just used for myself.

 # AndroidStudioTemplates #
-	some templetes for android studio
+	Some templetes for android studio

 ## Locaction ##
 	{Android Studio}/plugins/android/lib/templates/activities